kpuka/SIMAH/_resources/04 rct2-randomization.md

   - RCT
   - Study Design
 ---
+<!--more-->

-Review of randomization, its importance, and the different options for randomization.
+Topic: Review of randomization, its importance, and the different options for randomization.
 How to generate a randomization list with R is also discussed.
-<!--more-->

 # What Is Randomization and Why Use It?